 These data were then subjected to hierarchical clustering using the Pearson correlation as the distance metric.

+We subjected the data to hierarchical clustering using the Pearson correlation as the distance metric.

 We designated the putative GRB target genes as the human TFs that were under a HCNE density peak and whose orthologs were in conserved synteny with an array of HCNEs in human:zebrafish alignments.
 Density peaks and syntenic regions were downloaded from the Ancora Genome Browser.